Step-by-step jewelry photography workflow showing smartphone capture, AI retouching, and final marketplace listing

 Let the AI process.
 Processing takes 30 to 60 seconds.
 The AI removes the original background, corrects lighting, enhances metal and gemstone appearance, generates professional shadows and reflections, and composites the piece into a clean catalog-ready image.

 Review the result.
-You see a preview before paying.
+New accounts start with 1 credit and 3 included first previews.
 Check that the piece looks accurate — correct metal color, sharp gemstone detail, clean edges.
 With proper input quality (good lighting, sharp focus, correct angle), the first result is typically ready to use.

 For metal variations, use the edit feature to generate gold, silver, rose gold, and platinum versions from the same base image at 1 credit per variation.